The 8 Best Mexican Cookbooks

 1. Yucatán: Recipes from a Culinary Expedition

 Our absolute favorite Mexican cookbook is Yucatán: Recipes from a Culinary Expedition by David Sterling.
 This book is more than just a cookbook.
 Yes, it has incredible recipes for all kinds of food from the Riviera Maya and Yucatán Peninsula.
 In addition, the book covers history, culture, and some backstory for the dishes.
 It’s a beautiful book that makes an interesting read, and provides practical guides to common Mexican fruits, vegetables, and staples.
+Learn how to use your kitchen knives with your new ingredients, prepare your food appropriately, and serve it with perfection.
 We use it quite a bit in our own home, and believe it to be the best Mexican cookbook out there.
 Check out the pan dulce recipes for some of our favorite snacks!

 2. Mayan Cuisine: Recipes from the Yucatán Region